NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/query_specification.md

 ## QNode.ids
 - MAY be absent.
 - MUST NOT be an empty array (#199)
-- If more than one element is present, the elements MUST be treated accoring to Qnode.set_interpretation.
+- If more than one element is present, the elements MUST be treated according to QNode.set_interpretation.
 - The list SHOULD NOT be used by the client to provide equivalent CURIEs to the server
 - If the server considers a subset of items in the list as equivalent CURIEs, the server SHOULD merge the subset into a single KnowledgeGraph Node